RallySoftware/jarvis/README.md

 # Jarvis

-A FlowDock robot similar to [Hubot](http://hubot.github.com/).
+A Flowdock robot similar to [Hubot](http://hubot.github.com/).

 ## Why not just use Hubot?

-I think Jarvis can take advantage of the full power of FlowDock.
+I think Jarvis can take advantage of the full power of Flowdock.
 Context.
-Think of all those build messages that get sent to FlowDock.
+Think of all those build messages that get sent to Flowdock.
 Wouldn't it be nice if you could reply to those messages and have Jarvis do work for you.
-Reply to a failed build message in FlowDock with:
+Reply to a failed build message in Flowdock with:

 ```
 ~claim portfolio_item/bulk_edit_spec.rb failed again